b4winckler/reverse/README.md

 you want to share with and tell them how to install your package.
 The downside to this is that everybody you share with *must* have a C compiler installed.
-If you want to share with people who may not have a C compiler, then you need to create binary versions of your package.
+If you want to share with people who may not have a C compiler, then you need to create a binary version of your package.

 To create a binary version of your package you use the command

     R CMD install --build reverse_1.0.tar.gz

-This will first install your package and then create a binary package archive called `reverse_1.0.tgz` which you can share.
+This will first install your package and then create a binary package archive called `reverse_1.0.tgz` which you can share (the installation proceedure for binary packages is the same as for source packages).
 The problem with this method is that the binary package will *only* install on computers with the exact same operating system version and R version that you used to build the binary package.
 To work around this problem you will have to submit your package to CRAN.

 ## Submitting to CRAN